 Surgery for Sleep Apnea in Children

-For children who have more severe sleep apnea that's caused by a blockage in the airway or other problems with the structure of the face, nose, or jaw, doctors may recommend surgery.
-At Hassenfeld Children's Hospital of New York at NYU Langone, pediatric otolaryngologists and craniofacial surgeons work together to determine the least invasive and most effective surgical treatment for your child.
+For children who have more severe sleep apnea that’s caused by a blockage in the airway or other problems with the structure of the face, nose, or jaw, doctors may recommend surgery.
+At Hassenfeld Children’s Hospital at NYU Langone, pediatric otolaryngologists and craniofacial surgeons work together to determine the least invasive and most effective surgical treatment for your child.

 In many instances, our surgeons can offer innovative solutions to improve a child’s breathing without the need for a tracheostomy, in which a breathing tube is inserted into the trachea, or windpipe, in the neck.
 If a tracheostomy has already been performed, our physicians work together to design a treatment plan aimed at removing the breathing tube as soon as possible.